 - Strengthening the mezzanine – redone for structural safety

 - Dig trenches to accommodate electrical and AVL conduits.

 - Rebuild the stage

-- Complete the work inside the sanctuary.
-Completion of stairs, balcony, and flooring for Mezzanine
+- Complete the work inside the sanctuary: stairs, balcony, & flooring for Mezzanine

 - Finishing work